s9w/binary_bakery/readme.md

 Translates binary files (images, fonts etc.) into C++ *source code* and extract that binary data at compile- or runtime.
 There are different reasons why you might want this:

 - Avoiding the complexity of loading images or archives with external libraries
+- Compile-time access to image dimensions and content
 - Faster load times, especially with small files
 - Avoiding to ship files with your application binary or preventing people from grabbing such files